 Contractor shall repair, or cause to be repaired, at its own cost, all damage to County vehicles, facilities, buildings or grounds caused by the willful or negligent acts of Contractor or employees or agents of the Contractor.
 Contractor shall notify DBH within two (2) business days when such damage has occurred.
-All repairs or replacements must be approved by the County in writing, prior to the Contractor's commencement of repairs or replacement of repairs or replacement of soon as possible after Contractor receives written approval from DBH but no later than thirty (30) days after the DBH approval.
+All repairs or replacements must be approved by the County in writing, prior to the Contractor's commencement of repairs or replacement of reported damaged items.
+Such repairs shall be made as soon as possible after Contractor receives written approval from DBH but no later than thirty (30) days after the DBH approval.